Lovecraft: A Look Behind the Cthulhu Mythos: The Cthulhu Mythos

 The Cthulhu Mythos is the system of imaginary entities, books, and locations initially invented by Lovecraft and shared with other writers.
 Carter takes particular interest in noting the stories where particular aspects of Mythos lore first appeared, and tracing their reappearances in later tales.

 The book takes pains to establish whether each Lovecraft story "belongs to the Cthulhu Mythos" or not.
 His requirement for including a story on the list of Mythos stories is that it must "present us with a significant item of information about the background lore of the Mythos, thus contributing important information to a common body of lore."

 He excludes by this criterion such stories as "The Colour Out of Space" and The Case of Charles Dexter Ward, despite the former's mentions of Arkham and Miskatonic University, and the latter's references to Yog-Sothoth and the Necronomicon. "[T]he mere mention of a Mythos name in an otherwise self-contained story cannot be taken as proof that the story belongs to the Mythos," he writes; such stories do not "borrow from or build upon the system of the Mythos", nor do they "contribute a new portion of background lore to future stories in the Mythos."

 He asserts that at least one story does not belong to the Mythos simply because it doesn't fit in.
 "Despite the criteria established" earlier in the biography, he writes, The Dream-Quest of Unknown Kadath "most definitely does not belong to the Mythos."
 His basis for this judgment: "Lovecraft wrote two cycles of tales ... both cycles certainly share the same universe in common, but each cycle is and must be considered peripheral to the other."
-Most Lovecraft critics and readers put this novella in Lovecraft's Dream Cycle.
+Carter, together with most Lovecraft critics and readers, puts this novella in Lovecraft's Dream Cycle.